First Quarter on

 Moon after ascending node

-4 days after ascending node on 24 March 2004 at 04:55 in ♉ Taurus.
-The Moon is located north of the ecliptic over the following 9 days, until the lunar orbit crosses from North to South in descending node on 7 April 2004 at 05:05 in ♏ Scorpio.
+4 days after ascending node on 24 March 2004 at 04:55 in ♉ Taurus the Moon is positioned north of the ecliptic over the following 9 days until the lunar crosses the ecliptic again from North to South in descending node on 7 April 2004 at 05:05 in ♏ Scorpio.

 Moon at northern standstill

 At 19:53 the Moon is meeting its standstill point to reach North declination of ∠27.541°.
-Over the next 13 days the lunar orbit is going to extend southward to face maximum declination of ∠-27.596° at the point of next standstill in ♑ Capricorn on 11 April 2004 at 00:50.
+Over the upcoming 13 days the lunar orbit is going to tilt southward to face maximum declination of ∠-27.596° at the point of next southern standstill in ♑ Capricorn on 11 April 2004 at 00:50.

 Syzygy in 7 days